Add this page to your book

 If a user’s account is set to expire during the proposed renewal period for items, Evergreen will not allow an item renewal past the patron expiration date.

-Online Account Renewal (Coming Soon!)
+Online Account Renewal

-An online account renewal form will be available to patrons through the “My Account” section of the OPAC if the following conditions are met:
+The functionality to renew accounts online became available July 2023.
+The online account renewal form will be available to patrons through the “My Account” section of the OPAC if the following conditions are met:

 - The patron account is active and the expiration date is no more than 30 days in the future.